Disclosure: We were invited on this break for the purpose of this review however all opinions are my own.

-Whilst they were enjoying themselves and making new friends, Hubby and I went to the spa.
-The Aqua Sana spa at Center Parcs is pretty amazing.
+Whilst they were enjoying themselves and making new friends, Dave and I went to the spa.
+The Aqua Sana spa at Center Parcs is pretty amazing and a fantastic option for a spa break.
 You get given a towel and fluffy robe on arrival – but remember to take flip flops.
 Also, the robes don’t have pockets in which is worth noting.

-Then, you make your way into the spa which has so many different worlds, each with different rooms and we could have easily spent all day there.
-There were saunas, steam rooms, foot baths and relaxation rooms with so many seating areas, water stations and a beautiful heated outdoor pool too.
+Then, you make your way into the spa which has so many different worlds.
+Each had different rooms and we could have easily spent all day there.
+There were saunas, steam rooms, foot baths and relaxation rooms.
+As well as so many seating areas, water stations and a beautiful heated outdoor pool too.
 It was a highlight of our stay and a great way to relax and unwind.

-The spa also has a wide range of treatments available and Hubby had a back, neck and shoulder massage whilst we were there.
+The spa also has a wide range of treatments available.
+Dave had a back, neck and shoulder massage whilst we were there.
 It was just what he needed and the perfect addition to our morning at the Aqua Sana spa.

 Another highlight of our break for the children was going bowling for the first time.
-The Leisure Bowl was so lovely and clean – and not too big or noisy either, perfect to introduce LP and Little Man to bowling.
-We had an hour slot and it was great fun, the children now want to go bowling again as soon as possible.
+The Leisure Bowl was so lovely and clean.
+It wasn’t too big or noisy either, perfect to introduce LP and Little Man to bowling.
+We had an hour slot and it was great fun.
+The children now want to go bowling again as soon as possible.

-The Leisure Bowl was also home to shows and other activities – and we stumbled on a ventriloquist act just before we went bowling.
-There was a whole program of free shows around the resort that we could have made use of – but we just didn’t have the time.
-It’s something that’s really with looking into though as there are shows and entertainment in the evening if your children like to stay up late on holiday!
+The Leisure Bowl was also home to shows and other activities.
+We stumbled on a ventriloquist act just before we went bowling.
+There was a whole program of free shows around the resort that we could have made use of if we had time.
+It’s something that’s really with looking into though.
+There are shows and entertainment in the evening if your children like to stay up late on holiday!

 Another activity we tried was a horse and carriage ride.
-Although this said 15 minutes on the booking information the whole experience lasted about half an hour and the staff involved were some of the loveliest we met.
-LP and Little Man sat up front with me and really enjoyed the experience – especially the other Center Parcs guest reactions to a horse and carriage going past!
+Although this said 15 minutes on the booking information the whole experience lasted about half an hour.
+The staff involved were some of the loveliest we met.
+LP and Little Man sat up front with me and really enjoyed the experience.
+Seeing the other Center Parcs guest reactions to a horse and carriage going past was great!

 The children also spent so much time in the adventure playgrounds dotted around the resort.
-There were climbing frames, swings and slides that catered for all ages and gave the children amazing space to burn off energy and pass some time.
-You really cannot beat a well equipped adventure playground when you’re a child – and LP and Little Man loved every one that we found.
+There were climbing frames, swings and slides that catered for all ages.
+This gave the children amazing space to burn off energy and pass some time.
+You really cannot beat a well equipped adventure playground when you’re a child.
+LP and Little Man loved every one that we found.

-There was so much to do on our Center Parcs break and there was so much that we didn’t get a chance to do either.
-The children are already talking about going again – they saw the waterfront on our last day and now want to hire pedalos for a trip on the water!
-There was also crazy golf, den building and so many other activities that there really is something for the whole family – and every age range too.
+There was so much to do on our Center Parcs break.
+There was so much more that we didn’t get a chance to do either.
+The children are already talking about going again.
+They saw the waterfront on our last day and now want to hire pedalos for a trip on the water!
+There was also crazy golf, den building and so many other activities.
+That there really is something for the whole family – and every age range too.

-Most of the activities at Center Parcs do have an additional cost but the activities we did really made the break for the children although, they could have been just as happy spending time in the subtropical paradise and playing in the adventure playgrounds.
-There are plenty of entertainment options included in Center Parcs breaks and plenty more available at an extra cost which just enhance an already lovely family break.
+Most of the activities at Center Parcs do have an additional cost.
+The activities we did really made the break for the children.
+But they could have been just as happy spending time in the subtropical paradise and playing in the adventure playgrounds.
+There are plenty of entertainment options included in Center Parcs breaks.
+Plus plenty more available at an extra cost which just enhance an already lovely family break.

 A great appeal of Center Parcs is how relaxing it is.
-I know, we did so much in a short space of time but, activities aside, Center Parcs is just so peaceful, car free, and idyllic.
+I know, we did so much in a short space of time.
+Activities aside, Center Parcs is just so peaceful, car free, and idyllic.
 There’s a lake to walk around, forests to explore and so many cycle paths to explore at your own pace.
 It was so tranquil and that’s something you don’t often get on a family break.

 We had such a great weekend and are planning to go back as soon as we can.
 For us Center Parcs was a pretty perfect way to get quality family time, relax and have fun too.
 I couldn’t fault it and cannot wait to go back.